sowlomon/TodoList-App/README.md

 # TodoList-App
-A TodoList app i created with react.js
+A TodoList app  created with react.js